Baltimore Colts relocation to Indianapolis: The NFL's return to Baltimore

 Eventually, Modell agreed to a settlement that granted him an "expansion" franchise in Baltimore that in turn would assume the then-current Browns' contracts, and would also inherit most of its personnel.
 However, he was required to leave the Browns' name, colors, history, and memorabilia in Cleveland.
 In return, the league allowed the Browns to "suspend operations" until the 1999 season.
-When the Browns returned that year, they reclaimed the history and records of the 1946-95 Browns, though for all intents and purposes they were an expansion team with a roster stocked primarily via an expansion draft similar to every other North American professional sports team established in the modern era.
+When the Browns returned that year, they reclaimed the history and records of the 1946–95 Browns, though for all intents and purposes they were an expansion team with a roster stocked primarily via an expansion draft similar to every other North American professional sports team established in the modern era.
 The last NFL team to completely suspend operations temporarily, coincidentally, was also a Cleveland team at the time: the Rams, who suspended operations for one year in 1943 because of World War II before moving to Los Angeles in 1946.

-Modell's "expansion" franchise in Baltimore adopted the name Baltimore Ravens, and would later also adopt the Colts Marching Band.
+While Modell had briefly entertained attempting to return the Colts identity to Baltimore, as well as possibly switching divisions with Indianapolis, he quickly abandoned this effort after learning Irsay's asking price, reputed to be at least $25 million.
+Modell's "expansion" franchise in Baltimore, which remained in the AFC Central, became the Baltimore Ravens and would later also adopt the Colts Marching Band.
 The Ravens played its first two seasons at Memorial Stadium, then moved into a new stadium at Camden Yards, whereupon the band was renamed Baltimore's Marching Ravens.
-Meanwhile, the now-Indianapolis Colts never did return to Memorial Stadium, as by the time the NFL's scheduling formula brought them back to Baltimore the Ravens had already moved into their new stadium.
-Played on November 29, 1998, the Colts' first game in Baltimore since the 1983 season ended in a 38-31 win for the Ravens.
+Meanwhile, the now-Indianapolis Colts never did return to Memorial Stadium, as by the time the NFL's scheduling formula brought them back to Baltimore, the Ravens had moved into their new stadium.
+Played on November 29, 1998, the Colts' first game in Baltimore since the 1983 season ended in a 38–31 win for the Ravens.
 The Ravens would eventually win Super Bowl XXXV in 2000, while the Colts had to wait another six years before finally capturing a championship as an Indianapolis team, when they won Super Bowl XLI.